 Note that the order of redirections is significant.
-For example, the command directs both standard output and standard error to the file dirlist, while the command directs only the standard output to file dirlist, because the standard error was duplicated from the standard output before the standard output was redirected to dirlist.
+For example, the command ls > dirlist 2>&1 directs both standard output and standard error to the file dirlist, while the command ls 2>&1 > dirlist directs only the standard output to file dirlist, because the standard error was duplicated from the standard output before the standard output was redirected to dirlist.